seanpatrickmcdonald/cs480McDonald/PA7/README.md

 # Input
 ## Modes
-### Use the ` - grave key - to toggle between Scaled and Detailed views.
+Use the ` - grave key - to toggle between Scaled and Detailed views.

 ## Scaled View

 Number Keys = change speed proportionally, e.g. 1 = 1x, 2 = 2x, 3 = 3x, etc.
 Space       = pause all motion.
 Note: While paused no other actions are processed.
-(Can only unpaused)
+(Can only unpause)

 ## Detailed View
 ### Detailed View is a center on the target planet, with fixed translational offset.
 So, rotations will be equal to their actual values.

 Number Keys = change speed proportionally, e.g. 1 = 1x, 2 = 2x, 3 = 3x, etc.
 Space       = pause all motion.
 Note: While paused no other actions are processed.
-(Can only unpaused)
+(Can only unpause)
 Left/Right Arrow = change target planet, e.g. Right moves from Sun->Mercury->Venus, Left moves from Mercury->Sun->Pluto